Alekhya-Singh/Data-Analysis/README.md

 # Data-Analysis (using pig and hive)

-The objective is to work on a large amount of data, with the BigData technologies (MapReduce, Hive and Pig).
+The objective is to work on a large amount of data, with the BigData technologies (Hadoop, Hive and Pig).

 Implemented EMR cluster to run Hadoop on AWS and migrated data from raw file to Hive table.